-Doctoral Students at the Nicholas School earn degrees through one of our three divisions:
+Doctoral students at the Nicholas School earn degrees through one of our programs:

-And often focus in one of three cross-divisional programs:
+or through one of three cross-divisional Duke programs:

 - University Program in Ecology (UPE)

 - Integrated Toxicology and Environmental Health Program (ITEHP)

 Doctoral students work directly with faculty mentors and are expected to communicate with potential mentors prior to applying.
 Many faculty advise students in multiple programs.
 If you are unsure which program fits your educational goals, please discuss it with your potential mentor.

 *Doctoral students in MSC typically spend 1-2 semesters taking graduate classes at Duke’s main campus before moving to the Marine Lab to complete their research, although residence in Durham is not required.
 Some sources of funding are contingent upon having an advisor from the Marine Lab's resident faculty.